GermanyCovid/germanycovid-discordbot/README.md

 ## Admin Commands 💣
 ```
-c!prefix [prefix] - Change the prefix
+c!prefix <prefix> - Change the prefix
 ```
 ```
-c!channel [id] - Specify a channel where only commands should be executable.
+c!channel <#channel> - Specify a channel where only commands should be executable.
 ```

 ## Installation 🔌
-Requirements:
+#### Requirements
 * Make sure that you have Java v8.x or later installed.
 * You also need your bot's token.
 Check this <a href="https://anidiots.guide/getting-started/getting-started-long-version">page</a> for more information.

-Installation:
+#### Installation
 * Download our build discord bot jar from here <a href="https://github.com/GermanyCovid/germanycovid-discordbot/actions">https://github.com/GermanyCovid/germanycovid-discordbot/actions</a>
 * Run `java -jar germanycovid-discordbot-X.X.X-dependencies.jar` from the project folder to start the bot.

+#### Configuration
+The `config.json` will be created when the bot is starting.
+In the `config.json` file you need your bot token that was mentioned in the prerequisites.<br>
+`⚠️ The data in the config.json should not be published publicly otherwise third parties can gain access to all services that are used here. `

 ## Invite our bot to your guild 📨
 We host our own bot.
 If the installation is too stressful for you or you want to set up the bot quickly, you can simply invite our bot to your guild. <a href="https://www.germanycovid.de/discord">Just press here if you want to invite our bot.</a>